brewaa/stellar-checkout/README.md

 StellarCheckout integrates e-commerce web sites with the Stellar.org blockchain allowing merchants to accept payment in lumens.

-It's a javascript plugin with a responsive UI.
+It's a javascript plugin with a responsive UI so it will work on any web site in modern browsers.

 ## Installation

 ```
-npm i -save stellar-checkout
+npm i -save--dev stellar-checkout
 ```

 ## CDN